nhooyr/terminfo/README.md

 # terminfo [![GoDoc](https://godoc.org/github.com/nhooyr/terminfo?status.svg)](https://godoc.org/github.com/nhooyr/terminfo)

+This package is unmaintained.

-**NOTE:  there is a maintained fork of this package at https://github.com/xo/terminfo**
+There is a maintained fork of this package at [xo/terminfo](https://github.com/xo/terminfo).

-Simple little terminfo parsing package.

-## TODO
-- [ ] Testing